PatrickJMcLoughlin/Evaluating-Student-Involvement-in-Sea-Level-Data-Rescue-/Excel_Data/Readme.txt

 This folder contains sample digitized data for Kilrush and Dún Laoghaire, compiled in Excel worksheet format by students as part of this research.
 The data represents a sample of student work only.

+Kilrush Folder:
+High_and_Low_Tides_Week14-17_Kilrush.xlsx: A sample week of student-digitized data.

 Dún Laoghaire Folder:
 The Dún Laoghaire folder contains two subfolders: Training_Data and Historic_Data.
 -Training_Data Subfolder: